-The same study also confirms that there is a positive synergy between direct mailing and display advertising (e.g., Google Display Ads), and they confirm that it still is an effective marketing method, combined with digital or by itself.
+The same study also confirms a positive synergy between direct mailing and display advertising (e.g., Google Display Ads), and they confirm that it is still an effective marketing method, combined with digital or by itself.

 Another study, this time from Michigan State University, also confirms several of the above statistics.